iEmergent’s Approach to Accurate Mortgage Opportunity Forecasting

 A lender in California shouldn’t have to—and we’d argue couldn’t effectively—use state or national forecasts to make strategic decisions for their local markets.
 Each and every census tract expands, contracts, and changes in unique ways, creating micro markets across the country.
 Understanding what’s expected for every market each year for the next five years is the only way to build strategic, localized lending approaches with confidence.

-After the 2020 Census, there are 84,414 census tracts in the U.S.
+There are currently 84,414 census tracts in the U.S.

 Geography isn’t the only way to narrow down forecasted lending activity.
 Borrowers are not a monolith, and your forecasts shouldn’t be either.
 In addition to market breakdowns, iEmergent forecasts can be segmented by: